MyPetORG/MyPet-Wiki/pages/skills/thorns.md

 ~~NOTOC~~
 # Thorns

-With this skill your pet has a chance to reflect the half of the incoming damage back to the damager.\\
+With this skill your pet has a chance to reflect the half of the incoming damage back to the damager.<br>

-The chance can be set via the [skilltree](en/skilltrees) skill settings.
+The chance can be set via the [skilltree](skilltrees) skill settings.
 ----
 ### Demonstration